On Top of Beyeria Bush

 Primarily female flowers with some bi-sexual flowers on the same bush (ie polygamo-monoecious), which are petalless.

 The fruit is encapsulated within 5 tepals that open to reveal the fruit.
-As it matures and opens it looks like a red flower with 5 petals.These tepals can look as though they are stained by the fruit on the inside, but can be red, green or yellow regardless of the fruit colour.
+As it matures and opens it looks like a red flower with 5 petals.These tepals can look as though they are stained by the fruit on the inside, but can be red or green regardless of fruit colour.

 Occasional fruits can appear shrivelled and dried up; we assume this is caused by Hemiptera (True bugs) attack.

-The green colouring of the macro shots of the leaves is different to how we see them in the field.
+The green colouring here of the leaves is different to how we see them in the field.
 This is because the underlying colour of the leaves is green, but the vesicular hairs are translucent and reflective giving the leaves a grey look.
 An optical illusion really.